DevHamburg/star-wars-character-search/README.md

 # Start React-Client Only

-### Open Terminal cd in clinet folder and type: npm start
+### Open the Terminal, cd in the client folder and type: npm start

 `cd client`